-Subsequent to the end of the Year, the Company:
+Subsequent to the end of the Quarter, the Company:

-- a) granted an aggregate of 100,000 stock options with a weighted average exercise price of \$0.14 per share to certain employees of the Company.
-The weighted average contract life of these options was 5.0 years; - b) issued 3.743.559 common shares pursuant to the conversion of 75 Preferred Shares; - c) completed a private placement and issued 3,215,000 flow-through common shares at a price of \$0.145 per share (of which 305,000 flow-through common shares were subscribed by certain directors and officers of the Company) and 4,800,000 non-flow-through units at a price of \$0.12 per unit for gross proceeds of \$1,042,175.
-Each unit consists of one non-flow-through common share and one half non-transferable common share purchase warrant, with each whole warrant being exercisable to acquire one non-flow-through common share of the Company at a price of \$0.16 until November 3, 2019.
+- a) granted an aggregate of 240,000 stock options with a weighted average exercise price of \$0.12 per share to certain employees and consultants of the Company.
+The weighted average contract life of these options was 3.1 years; - b) issued 1,420,104 common shares pursuant to the conversion of 25 Preferred Shares; - c) completed a private placement and issued 3,737,400 flow-through common shares at a price of \$0.145 per share for gross proceeds of \$541,923.

-In conjunction with this private placement, the Company paid finder's fees of \$34,560 and issued 288,000 non-transferrable compensation warrants, with each compensation warrant being exercisable to acquire one common share of the Company at a price of \$0.15 until November 3, 2019.
+In conjunction with this private placement, the Company paid finder's fees of \$19,140 and issued 132,000 non-transferrable compensation warrants, with each compensation warrant being exercisable to acquire one common share of the Company at a price of \$0.15 until December 22, 2019;

-Fair value of stock options earned and recognized as share based compensation during the respective reporting period.
+(2) Fair value of stock options earned and recognized as share based compensation during the respective reporting period.